 Athens has been described as an attractive destination even for female solo travelers.
 The crime rates are low, so you'll always feel safe at home.
-The majority of trips go smoothly, however, pickpocketing is something you should be mindful of, especially in subway stations or in busy tourist destinations.
+The majority of trips go smoothly.
+However, pickpocketing is something you should be mindful of, especially in subway stations or busy tourist destinations.

 Is Athens good for a city break?

 With all the sights to visit, Athens offers everything you could possibly desire.
-The Ancient Greece memory is everywhere from the Acropolis Museum to the Ancient Agora, and we can confidently say that Athens is the ultimate city break.
+Ancient Greece's remnants are everywhere, from the Acropolis Museum to the Ancient Agora, and we can confidently say that Athens is the ultimate city break.

 Is it worth just going to Athens?

 Athens is certainly a popular destination for tourists in Greece.
 The ancient city has plenty of treasures, and the modern attractions make visiting Athens worthwhile at any time.
 So yes, it is well worth just going to Athens.
 Its rich culture, vast history, local delicacies, and amazing coast will make sure you don't regret your choice.